chankk/number-generator/README.md

 ## Installation

-The following instructions describes how to run the application and view the results in a browser.
+The following instructions describe how to run the application and view the results in a browser.

 ### Clone the repository